 Vis boat tours are definitely one of the best ways to explore the outer edges of the island and also island-hop over to nearby destinations.

-The cost of a round-the-island Vis boat tour is approximately 300 – 350 Kuna per person, which includes the Blue Cave, Stiniva Beach, Green Cave, Budikovac Lagoon, Smokova Bay and the Military Tunnel.
+The cost of a round-the-island boat tour is approximately 300 – 350 Kuna per person, and the tour includes a visit to Blue Cave, Stiniva Beach, Green Cave, Budikovac Lagoon, Smokova Bay, and the Military Tunnel.

-One of the most popular spots is the Blue Cave located on the island of Bisevo, which is very close to Komiza town in Vis.
+One of the most popular spots is the Blue Cave located on the island of Bisevo, which is very close to Komiza.

 WHERE TO STAY ON VIS ISLAND

-Vis island has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Vis to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Vis Island has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Villa Luana